 What is the evidence of the crash data via Main Roads 2014-19?
-This is key info in determining if this project is worthwhile- i.e. evidence based approach The letter says this is to assist that wanted not be of that and serious injury crashes?
-Later, the letter refers to low grade incidents: the numerous obsord approach traffic incidents between 2014-19'.
+This is key info in determining if this project is worthwhile- i.e. evidence based approach The letter says this is to assist in the reduction of fatal and serious injury crashes?
+Later, the letter refers to low grade incidents 'the numerous low-grade traffic incidents between 2014-19'.
 Were there fatal crashes, only low-grade ones, or no crashes?
 Why not show us the evidence to make up our own minds whether this project is worth it?